Biology, General - Master Programme

 - Freedom to design your own study programme and specialisation

 The knowledge and skills you will gain on this programme open doors to employment within many sectors of academia and society.
-Employment can be found within agencies concerned with environmental protection issues, education or research funding.
+Employment can be found within agencies concerned with environmental protection issues, education or consultancy.
 The programme also provides a solid grounding that prepares you for further postgraduate studies.

-Students at Lund University can apply to a new Nordic Master's Programme in Biodiversity and Systematics (NABIS) http://www.nabismaster.org/.
-This programme is starting up during autumn 2012.
-Students are expected to undertake their thesis work at the mother university, and they have access to a number of very qualified courses that are organized by a consortium of universities from Sweden, Denmark and Norway.
-The courses are partially netbased and partially based at research stations all around the Nordic countries.
-At present, students from Lund should apply to the General Master's Programme in Biology.
+Students who wish to study within the Nordic Master's Programme in Biodiversity and Systematics (NABIS) http://nabismaster.org/ can apply for the General Biology programme at Lund University.
+The students have access to a number of qualified courses that are organized by a consortium of universities from Sweden and Norway.
+The courses are partially netbased and partially based at research stations around the Nordic countries.

 More information can be found at http://www.biology.lu.se/education/masters-programmes/biology/general-masters-programme-in-biology